IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/SFGLab04.md

 11. All of the resources to be Imported are shown.
 In this import the Community is **Demo_SFG_Community**, the partners are **DemoAgents** and **Demo_TransactionSystem**, the routing channel template is **Demo_UNZip** and the routing channel is defined with **Demo_Unzip:Demo_Agents::Demo_TransactionSystem:Demo_Agents/Zip** (The routing channel points to the Demo_Unzip routing channel template with producer Demo_Agents).
 Most will look familiar like Partner1, Partner2, sftp_community, and Passthrough which are shown being explicitly entered into Sterling FileGateway in the detailed steps above.
 Other resources such as the Permissions or TP Packagings will look less familiar, since they are background resources automatically setup in FileGateway.
 Click on **Finish** to complete the Import.

 ??? question "BP quiz question"
     A BP quiz question will come from this review screen.
-When taking the BP quiz make sure you have noted the exact text on the Groups line.
+Be sure to note the exact text on the Groups line.

 ![](_attachments/B2BiLab04-08-SFGLab04ExportReview.png)